NanashinoPro/generative-ai-use-cases/docs/en/CLOSED_NETWORK.md

 - The region where GenU is deployed and the model region must be the same.
 Currently, it's not possible to deploy GenU in ap-northeast-1 and use models from us-east-1.
 - Since various resources are created, when importing an existing VPC, it's recommended to use as clean an environment as possible.
 - SAML integration is not available.
-- Voice Chat use cases are currently not available.
+- Voice Chat use case is currently not available.
+- AgentCore Chat use case is currently not available.

 ## Example of Valid Configuration File